-Alternative Compassion Services, Inc. ("ACS") is dedicated to serving and supporting the areas around it, particularly those having been disproportionately impacted by marijuana prohibition.
-Cannabis related businesses have an obligation to help those communities that have had historically high rates of arrest, conviction, and incarceration due to non-violent marijuana offences.
-It is ACS's intention to be a contributing, positive force in areas of disproportionate impact and to assist in changing the perception of those associated with Cannabis.
+Alternative Compassion Services, Inc. ("ACS") is dedicated to serving and supporting the areas around it, particularly those which were disproportionately impacted by marijuana prohibition.
+Cannabis related businesses have an obligation to help those communities that have had historically high rates of arrest, conviction, and incarceration due to non-violent marijuana offenses.
+ACS is committed to being a contributing, positive force in areas of disproportionate impact and assisting in changing the perception of those associated with cannabis.